Empire of Japan: Boxer Rebellion

 On June 17, 1900, naval Rikusentai from the Kasagi and Atago had joined British, Russian, and German sailors to seize the Dagu forts near Tianjin.
 In light of the precarious situation, the British were compelled to ask Japan for additional reinforcements, as the Japanese had the only readily available forces in the region.
 Britain at the time was heavily engaged in the Boer War, so a large part of the British army was tied down in South Africa.
-Further, deploying large numbers of troops from its garrisons in India would take too much time and weaken internal security there.
+Deploying large numbers of troops from its garrisons in India would take too much time and weaken internal security there.
 Overriding personal doubts, Foreign Minister Aoki Shūzō calculated that the advantages of participating in an allied coalition were too attractive to ignore.
 Prime Minister Yamagata agreed, but others in the cabinet demanded that there be guarantees from the British in return for the risks and costs of the major deployment of Japanese troops.
 On July 6, 1900, the 5th Infantry Division was alerted for possible deployment to China, but no timetable was set for this.
 Two days later, with more ground troops urgently needed to lift the siege of the foreign legations at Peking, the British ambassador offered the Japanese government one million British pounds in exchange for Japanese participation.

 Shortly afterward, advance units of the 5th Division departed for China, bringing Japanese strength to 3,800 personnel out of the 17,000 of allied forces.
 The commander of the 5th Division, Lt.
 General Yamaguchi Motoomi, had taken operational control from Fukushima.
 Japanese troops were involved in the storming of Tianjin on July 14, after which the allies consolidated and awaited the remainder of the 5th Division and other coalition reinforcements.
 By the time the siege of legations was lifted on August 14, 1900, the Japanese force of 13,000 was the largest single contingent and made up about 40% of the approximately 33,000 strong allied expeditionary force.
-Japanese troops involved in the fighting had acquitted themselves well, although a British military observer felt their aggressiveness, densely-packed formations, and over-willingness to attack cost them excessive and disproportionate casualties.
+Japanese troops involved in the fighting had acquitted themselves well, but a British military observer felt their aggressiveness, densely packed formations, and over-willingness to attack cost them excessive and disproportionate casualties.
 For example, during the Tianjin fighting, the Japanese suffered more than half of the allied casualties (400 out of 730) but comprised less than one quarter (3,800) of the force of 17,000.
-Similarly at Beijing, the Japanese accounted for almost two-thirds of the losses (280 of 453) even though they constituted slightly less than half of the assault force.
+Similarly at Beijing, the Japanese accounted for almost two-thirds of the losses (280 of 453) but they constituted slightly less than half of the assault force.

 After the uprising, Japan and the Western countries signed the Boxer Protocol with China, which permitted them to station troops on Chinese soil to protect their citizens.
 After the treaty, Russia continued to occupy all of Manchuria.